davidbwilson/StateOfPWAPresentation/notes.md

 XKCD comic while getting ready

 Who am I?
-	* David Wilson
+	* David Wilson / Full Stack Developer in the Raleigh Area
 	* Not an expert in Progressive Web Apps
 		* Presenting to learn about them and share knowledge
 		* See a lot of advantages and want to implement for my teams applications
-	* A lot to cover - quick presentation - please interrupt
+	* Please feel free to interrupt

 The State of Progressive Web Apps in 2018